SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 You will stop here to take photos and admire this lone tree for about 20 minutes.

-After another 15 to 20 minutes on the bus, you will make another stop at the Lodge at Pebble Beach.
+After another 15 to 20 minutes on the bus, you will make another stop at the Pebble Beach Visitor Center.
 Here you will have about 25 minutes to look around.
-You can also grab some coffee, a drink or do a little shopping for new golfing gear.
+You can also grab a drink or do a little shopping for new golfing gear.

 After your self-guided tour, you will hop back on the bus and continue south along the 17-Mile Drive to Carmel-By-The-Sea.